vitiral/artifact/src/cmd/data/tutorial.md

     art ls -OD
 ```

-Holy errors batman, That's a lot of red!

-We can see that `art ls` is not the right tool for the job -- from
-looking at the number of errors, it would be very difficult to know where we
+Things don't look quite as done as they used to.
+In particular notice:
+- `SPC-validate` is 100% tested but 0% done (that's not right!)
+- `REQ-learning` is also 100% tested and 0% done
+- `REQ-purpose` has droped from 75% done to only 25% done

+`art ls` can help you do this kind of investigation, but if you are refacting
+then tracing errors this way is tedious.
+Those artifacts used to be
+implemented... isn't there some way to find where they used to be tagged?

-need to start. `art check` is the command we want.
-It analyzes your
+There is, run `art check` is the commnad you want.
+It analyzes your project for
-project for errors and displays them in a way that makes them easier to fix.
+errors and displays them in a way that makes them easier to fix.
+Some of the
-Some of the errors it finds are:
+errors it finds are:
  - invalid `partof` fields: if you've renamed (or misspelled) an artifact but
     forgot to update artifacts that were parts of it, this will help you.
  - dangling locations in code: you might THINK writing `#SPC-awesome-func`